Why does menopause cause breast tenderness?

 Finding relief for breast pain

 Breast tenderness can range from slightly uncomfortable to painful.
 Your breast may feel full and achy or you may have shooting pains and a lot of discomfort.
-Breast tenderness (and other menopause symptoms such as bloating and heat tolerance) can be blessed by making sure you are properly hydrated.
+Breast tenderness (and other menopause symptoms such as bloating and heat tolerance) can be improved by making sure you are properly hydrated.
 The more water you put in your body, the more your body will expel sodium (which retains water) and toxins.

 Here are some ways to find relief: